MohammadSalhab99/reading-notes/Read28.md

 If all data is valid, perform required actions (such as save the data, send an email, return the result of a search, upload a file, and so on).
 Once all actions are complete, redirect the user to another page.
 Django provides a number of tools and approaches to help you with the tasks detailed above.
 The most fundamental is the Form class, which simplifies both generation of form HTML and data cleaning/validation.
 In the next section, we describe how forms work using the practical example of a page to allow librarians to renew books.

+## Summary
+Creating and handling forms can be a complicated process!
+Django makes it much easier by providing programmatic mechanisms to declare, render, and validate forms.
+Furthermore, Django provides generic form editing views that can do almost all the work to define pages that can create, edit, and delete records associated with a single model instance.